 Students enrolled in Aurora University courses have the right to learn in an environment where all individuals are treated equitably and with respect.
 Behaviors in class that interfere with the learning experience are not permitted.
 Disruptive or disrespectful behaviors may result in dismissal from the class by the instructor.
-Continued problems will be reported to the dean of the college and/or the Dean of Students for further action.
+Continued problems will be reported to the college dean and/or the Dean of Student Life for further action.
 Course instructors may also impose classrelated sanctions on the offending student.